 Supporting LGBT+ inclusion isn’t just the right thing to do.
 An inclusive workplace enables us to embrace the diverse backgrounds and perspectives of all our people to create better outcomes for clients and society.

 To mark Pride Month 2019, our leaders share what Pride means to them.

 "Leaders need to be active advocates and allies for LGBT+ equality and inclusion.
 They can't hide from or ignore these issues – we must be loud in our support for LGBT+ colleagues."

 Bringing our global LGBT+ community together

-From 28-30 June 2019, PwC is organising its first ever Global LGBT+ summit in New York, in conjunction with the World Pride celebration and the commemoration of the 50th anniversary of the Stonewall uprising.
+From 28-30 June 2019, PwC organised its first ever Global LGBT+ summit in New York, in conjunction with the World Pride celebration and the commemoration of the 50th anniversary of the Stonewall uprising.

-The Summit will bring together more than 160 PwC LGBT+ leaders and people from 23 countries to share knowledge, network and talk about LGBT+ issues.
-On the agenda is a private screening of the Lavender Scare, the first documentary to tell the story of an unrelenting campaign in the 1950s by the US federal government to identify and fire all employees suspected of being homosexual.
-For updates from the Summit, follow @PwC, #PwCPride and #PwCProud.
+The Summit brought together 200 PwC LGBT+ leaders and staff from 28 countries to share knowledge, network and talk about LGBT+ issues.
+On the agenda was a keynote from the Founder and Principal of Out Leadership Todd Sears and a private screening of the Lavender Scare, the first documentary to tell the story of an unrelenting campaign in the 1950s by the US federal government to identify and fire all employees suspected of being homosexual.
+For live perspectives from the Summit, follow @PwC, #PwCPride and #PwCProud.